Cinchona: Description

 Cinchona plants belong to the family Rubiaceae and are large shrubs or small trees with evergreen foliage, growing 5 to 15 m in height.
 The leaves are opposite, rounded to lanceolate, and 10–40 cm long.
 The flowers are white, pink, or red, and produced in terminal panicles.
 The fruit is a small capsule containing numerous seeds.
 A key character of the genus is that the flowers have marginally hairy corolla lobes.
+Some species display heterostyly.
 The tribe Cinchoneae includes the genera Cinchonopsis, Jossia, Ladenbergia, Remijia, Stilpnophyllum, and Ciliosemina.
 In South America, natural populations of Cinchona species have geographically distinct distributions.
 During the 19th century, the introduction of several species into cultivation in the same areas of India and Java, by the English and Dutch East India Company, respectively, led to the formation of hybrids.

-Carl Linnaeus described the genus based on the species Cinchona officinalis, which is found only in a small region of Ecuador and is of little medicinal significance.
+Linnaeus described the genus based on the species Cinchona officinalis, which is found only in a small region of Ecuador and is of little medicinal significance.
 Nearly 300 species were later described and named in the genus, but a revision of the genus in 1998 identified only 23 distinct species.

 History

 Early references

-The febrifugal properties of bark from trees now known to be in the genus Cinchona were used by many South American cultures prior to European contact, but malaria is an Old World disease that was introduced into the Americas by Europeans only after 1492.
-The origins and claims to the use of febrifugal barks and powders in Europe, especially those used against malaria, were disputed even in the 17th century.
+The febrifugal properties of bark from trees now known to be in the genus Cinchona were used by many South American cultures prior to European contact.
 Jesuits played a key role in the transfer of remedies from the New World.

-The traditional story connecting cinchona with malaria treatment was first recorded by the Italian physician Sebastiano Bado in 1663.
+The traditional story connecting Cinchona species with malaria treatment was first recorded by Italian physician Sebastiano Bado in 1663.
 It tells of the wife of Luis Jerónimo de Cabrera, 4th Count of Chinchón and Viceroy of Peru, who fell ill in Lima with a tertian fever.
 A Spanish governor advised a traditional remedy, which resulted in a miraculous and rapid cure.
-The Countess then supposedly ordered a large quantity of the bark and took it back to Europe.
-Bado claimed to have received this information from an Italian named Antonius Bollus who was a merchant in Peru.
-Clements Markham identified the Countess as Ana de Osorio, but this was shown to be incorrect by Haggis.
-Ana de Osorio married the Count of Chinchón in August 1621 and died in 1625, several years before the Count was appointed Viceroy of Peru in 1628.
-It was his second wife, Francisca Henriques de Ribera, who accompanied him to Peru.
-Haggis further examined the Count's diaries and found no mention of the Countess suffering from fever, although the Count himself had many malarial attacks.
+The countess then supposedly ordered a large quantity of the bark and took it back to Europe.
+Bado claimed to have received this information from an Italian named Antonius Bollus, who was a merchant in Peru.
+Clements Markham identified the countess as Ana de Osorio, but this was shown to be incorrect by Haggis.
+Ana de Osorio married the Count of Chinchón in August 1621 and died in 1625, several years before the count was appointed viceroy of Peru in 1628.
+His second wife, Francisca Henriques de Ribera, accompanied him to Peru.
+Haggis further examined the count's diaries and found no mention of the countess suffering from fever, although the count himself had many malarial attacks.
 Because of these and numerous other discrepancies, Bado's story has been generally rejected as little more than a legend.